matomo-org/developer-documentation/docs/generated/master/Piwik/Piwik.md

 ### `postEvent()` <a name="postEvent"></a>

-Post an event to Piwik&#039;s event dispatcher which will execute the event&#039;s observers.
+Post an event to Piwik's event dispatcher which will execute the event's observers.

 #### Signature